BuddyForms/BuddyForms/readme.txt

 == Changelog ==
+= 2.5.9-beta6 - 12 Dec 2019 =
+* Fixed the global style to include before the error messages.
+* Fixed to show the user defined error message for the GDPR field.
+* Fixed the permission for the Entries list action button now the hooks are compatible with the uses in other addons and the core plugin.
+* Hooks changes `buddyforms_user_can_edit`, `buddyforms_user_can_all` and `buddyforms_user_can_delete` using the next params, 1st boolean if the user can edit, 2nd the form slug and 3er the post id.

 = 2.5.9-beta5 - 10 Dec 2019 =
 * Updated the function `buddyforms_get_form_slug_by_post_id` to get the correct form_slug base on the global default form base on the post type.
 * New shortcode to count how may time a field appear with value in the post-meta table. `[bf_meta_key_count slug="user_first" form-slug="test-contact-form-with-user-at-the-same-time"]`